cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 * All participating teams must complete their projects by April 30.

-* Team must submit a live hosted demo link and a link to their GitHub repo to [@Cloudinary.](https://twitter.com/cloudinary)
+* Team must submit a live hosted demo link and a link to their GitHub repo.

 * Participating teams are at liberty to customize their projects with their own ideas.